reddit/devvit/devvit-docs/versioned_docs/version-0.10/optimize_performance.md

 ```

 You can see that the app fetches data about the post, the user, the weather, and the leaderboard stats.
-In the Devvit [app lifecycle](app_lifecycle.md), the first render happens on the server side, and all four data requests need to be resolved before the app can be rendered for the user.
+In Devvit, the first [render](rendering_apps.md) happens on the server side, and all four data requests need to be resolved before the app can be rendered for the user.

 If each request takes roughly 250 ms, then four requests will take around 1 second to resolve.
 But, If we make these requests in parallel, it’ll take 250 ms to resolve all four!